TRaSH-Guides/Guides/docs/Downloaders/NZBGet/NZBGet-Basic-Setup.md

-# Setup NZBGet to use with Sonarr/Radarr
+# NZBGet - Basic Setup

 This basic example is based on the use of docker images